-Remarkably, even though the developer might observe an improvement in ARQ during the A/B experiment, the new algorithm could potentially decrease this quality in the long run.
-To further illustrate this point, consider a simulation where the developer applies a candidate algorithm with $q_1 = 7/16, q_3=45/64$ to all users in a system with $\alpha=1/4$.
-The simulated evolution path, plotted in \Cref{fig:arq_simulation}, shows that ARQ hikes following the introduction of the treatment.
+the developer observes $\overline{q}^T_E > \overline{q}^*$ in her experiment.
+However, $\overline{q}^T_\infty < \overline{q}^*$. \end{lemma} Remarkably, even though the developer observes an improvement in ARQ in the experiment, the new algorithm may decrease this quality in the long run.
+To further illustrate this point, consider a simulation where the developer applies a treatment algorithm with $q_1 = 7/16, q_3=45/64$ to all users in a system with $\alpha=1/4$.
+The simulated ARQ path, plotted in the left panel of \cref{fig:arq_simulation}, shows that ARQ hikes following the introduction of the treatment.
 However, it gradually converges to its new steady state value, which is significantly lower than the status quo value.